aatalrashid/Packer-Ansible_GCDG-session/README.md

-# GCDG-UG: Using ansible and packer to provision machines on Google cloud #
+# GCDG-UG: Using ansible and packer to provision machines on Google cloud - 19th Jan 2019

 Requirements:
 Make sure you have the following packages installed.